awsdocs/amazon-opensearch-service-developer-guide/doc_source/slr-es.md

 ## Creating a Service\-Linked Role for Amazon ES<a name="create-slr"></a>

 You don't need to manually create a service\-linked role\.
 When you create a VPC access domain using the AWS Management Console, Amazon ES creates the service\-linked role for you\.
-In order for this automatic creation to succeed, you must have permissions for the `iam:CreateServiceLinkedRole` action\.
+In order for this automatic creation to succeed, you must have permissions for the `es:CreateElasticsearchServiceRole` and `iam:CreateServiceLinkedRole` actions\.

 If you delete this service\-linked role and then need to create it again, you can use the same process to recreate the role in your account\.